vieiralc/document-verification-dapp/README.md

 <p> Download Ganache at https://truffleframework.com/ganache </br>

-    You can use truffle framework to deploy the smart contract but I used the remix solidity IDE to deploy the sc to a personal ethereum blockchain.
+    You can use truffle framework to deploy the smart contract but I used the remix solidity IDE to deploy the sc to a personal ethereum blockchain provided by ganache.
     On http://remix.ethereum.org go to run and in environment select Web3 Provider, use the localhost provided by ganache HTTP://127.0.0.1:7545.
 Copy the contract address and past it on /scr/contract/ContractConnection.js
 </p>

-###### Then run:
+#### Then run:

 ```
  $ npm install